 The limits reflect costs such as wear and tear and fuel.

-Passengers can be paid 5p per mile per passenger (this can be claimed as well as the car and van mileage rates).
+Drivers can be paid 5p per mile per passenger.
+This can be claimed as well as the car and van mileage rates.

 Volunteers should keep clear records of journeys taken as volunteers, with the mileage, time/date and purpose of journey.